browserengineering/book/book/scheduling-and-threading.md

 `MainThreadRunner` will have a lock and a thread object.
 Calling `start` will begin the thread.
-This will excute the `run` method on that thread; `run` will execute forever (until the program quits, which is indicated by the `needs_quit` dirty bit) and is where we'll put the main thread event loop.
+This will excute the `run` method on that thread; `run` will execute forever (or until the program quits, which is indicated by the `needs_quit` dirty bit) and is where we'll put the main thread event loop.
 There will also be two task queues (one for browser-generated tasks such as clicks, and one for tasks to evaluate scripts), and a rendering pipeline dirty